cpedron50-novaspear/colinpedron-site/_posts/2026-01-31-personal-traits-for-resilience-in-the-ai-era.md

 ---
 layout: post
 title: Personal Traits for Resilience in the AI Era
-description: Three priorities for staying sturdy in the weird world of 2026: health, adaptability, and authenticity.
+description: "Three priorities for staying sturdy in the weird world of 2026: health, adaptability, and authenticity."
 h1: Personal Traits for Resilience in the AI Era
 ---